jumpnow/jumpnowtek-site/_posts/2014-02-21-Duovero-Systems-with-Yocto.md

 Much of the following are only the conventions that I use.
 They don't have to be followed explicitly.
 All the paths to the meta-layers are configurable.

 First setup a build directory.
-I tend to do this on a per board and/or per project basis just to keep straight the different projects I'm working on and so I can quickly switch between projects.
+I tend to do this on a per board and/or per project basis so I can quickly switch between projects.
 For this example I'll put the build directory under **~/duovero/** with the **meta-duovero** layer.

     scott@hex:~$ cd ~/poky-dora
     scott@hex:~/poky-dora$ source oe-init-build-env ~/duovero/build

-    scott@hex:~/duovero/build$ ls
-    conf
+You always need this command to setup the environment before using **bitbake**.
+If you only have one build environment, you can put it in your **~/.bashrc**.
+I tend to always run it manually.

 ### Customize the conf files

-The oe-init-build-env script generated some generic scripts in the **build/conf** directory.
-We want to replace those with the templates in the **meta-duovero/conf** directory.
+The **oe-init-build-env** script generated some generic configuration files in the **build/conf** directory.
+You want to replace those with the conf-samples in the **meta-duovero/conf** directory.

-	scott@hex:~/duovero/build$ cp ~/duovero/meta-duovero/conf/local.conf.sample \
+	scott@hex:~/duovero/build$ cp ~/duovero/meta-duovero/conf/local.conf-sample \
       conf/local.conf
-    scott@hex:~/duovero/build$ cp ~/duovero/meta-duovero/conf/bblayers.conf.sample \
+    scott@hex:~/duovero/build$ cp ~/duovero/meta-duovero/conf/bblayers.conf-sample \
       conf/bblayers.conf

+You generally only have to edit these files once.

 ### Edit bblayers.conf